Silent but serious, endometrial cancer affects thousands. Genetic testing for endometrial cancer could be your early warning.

 Diagnosis usually begins with a pelvic examination and imaging tests like ultrasound.
 If there are concerns, a biopsy of the endometrium may be performed to check for cancer cells.

-If you are concerned about inherited risk, genetic testing can identify mutations linked to Lynch syndrome and other hereditary conditions.
+If you are concerned about inherited risk, endometrial cancer genetic testing can identify mutations linked to Lynch syndrome and other hereditary conditions.
 Knowing your genetic status can help you and your healthcare team plan for regular screening and preventative measures to reduce your risk.

 Treatment for endometrial cancer depends on the stage, type, and whether the cancer has spread.
 Most early-stage endometrial cancers are treated with surgery, often involving removal of the womb (hysterectomy) and possibly the ovaries and fallopian tubes.
 Depending on the cancer’s features, additional treatments such as radiotherapy, chemotherapy, or hormone therapy may be recommended.